bradpeczka/zabbix/Eaton/ZBX-EATON-PULSAR/README.md

 Requirements
 ------------

-This template was tested on Zabbix 2.4.6.
+This template was tested on Zabbix 2.4.6, and will work with UPSes from a varity of brands including: Dell, Eaton, MGE, Merlin Gerin, and Powerware.

 License
 -------